Can you imagine what’s inside a lava cake?

 Speeding up our websites is especially important!
 Faster sites make users happy.

-If you are a website owner, here are a couple of free tools you can use to speed up your website:
+If you are a website owner, here are a couple of free tools to help ypu analyze speed:

 - Page Speed – here you can analyze and optimize your website speed.